RyanJRogers/RyanJRogers.github.io/blog.md

-# TESTING
+---
+layout: inner
+title: About
+permalink: /about/
+---

-## I think this might be a blog
+## This might be a blog

-Just need a forum for ideas really. cmon
+From New York, studied applied and computational maths at [usc](https://www.usc.edu/)

 ### Lately